Martina Deuchler

 Martina Deuchler (born 1935 in Zurich) is a Swiss academic and author.
-She was a professor of Korean studies at the School of Oriental and African Studies (SOAS) from 1991 to 2001.
+She was a professor of Korean studies at the SOAS University of London from 1991 to 2001.

 Profile

 Martina Deuchler developed her interest in Korea by way of Chinese and Japanese studies.
 She was educated in Leiden, Harvard and Oxford, at a time when Korea was still hardly known in the West.
-As one of the first Western scholars, Martina Deuchler studied Korean history and published a number of key works: Confucian Gentlemen and Barbarian Envoys (1977), The Confucian Transformation of Korea (1992), and Under the Ancestors’ Eyes (2015).
+As one of the first Western scholars, Martina Deuchler studied Korean history and published a number of key works: Confucian Gentlemen and Barbarian Envoys (1977), The Confucian Transformation of Korea (1992), and Under the Ancestors' Eyes (2015).
 With her original scholarly work, combining history with social anthropology, Martina Deuchler created a framework for exploring Korean social history, within which she continues to research landed elites and their perception of the historic changes in East Asia at the end of the nineteenth century.

 As Korean studies emerged as an academic field in the second half of the twentieth century, Martina Deuchler, generously supported by the Swiss National Science Foundation, contributed to the networking among Korea specialists isolated in a few European universities and was one of the founding members of the Association for Korean Studies in Europe (AKSE) in 1977.
 She participated in numerous scholarly workshops and conferences a few of which she herself organized.
 As Professor of Korean Studies at the School of Oriental and African Studies, University of London from 1988 to her retirement in 2000, she dedicated herself to educating future generations of Koreanists and advancing Korean Studies as an academic field.
 She continues to be active as researcher and consultant.

 Education

 Martina Deuchler studied classical and modern Chinese language and history as well as classical and modern Japanese language and literature at Leiden University, NL, from 1954 to 1959.
 She received her B.A. in Chinese and Japanese with honors in 1957.
 From 1959 to 1963 she continued her studies of modern history of China and Japan as a scholarship student in the Regional Area Program in East Asia of Harvard University.
 Her advisers were Prof. John K. Fairbank and Prof. Edwin O. Reischauer.
-She received a PhD in History and Far Eastern Languages with a dissertation entitled "The Opening of Korea, 1875-1884" in 1967.
+She received a PhD in History and Far Eastern Languages with a dissertation entitled "The Opening of Korea, 1875–1884" in 1967.
 Supported by the Swiss National Science Foundation, she studied social anthropology with Prof. Maurice Freedman at Oxford University in 1972.
 In October 1979 she presented a second dissertation (Habilitation) with the title "Confucianism and the Social Structure of Early Yi Korea" to the University of Zurich and was awarded the Venia legendi for Classical Sinology and Korean Studies.